reynarzz/Minity/README.md

 ## Minity
-An OpenGL game engine that runs in a Unity3D EditorWindow.
+An OpenGL game engine that runs in a Unity's EditorWindow.

 ### Current Renderer:
 ![](smallpreview.gif)